Change-Point Testing for Risk Measures in Time Series: Statistical Methods

 \subsection{Confidence Intervals}

 In time series analysis, confidence interval construction for an unknown quantity is often difficult, due to dependence.
-Indeed, from Theorem \ref{T1} and Corollary \ref{C2}, we see that the standard errors appearing in the normal limiting distributions depend on the time series autocovariance at all integer lags.
-To construct confidence intervals using the central limit theorem in Corollary \ref{C2} directly, these standard errors must be estimated.
-One approach, taken in \cite{chen_etal2005,chen2008}, is to estimate using kernel smoothing the spectral density at zero frequency of the transformed time series $g_p(X_1),g_p(X_2),\dots$ and $h_p(X_1),h_p(X_2),\dots$, where $g_p$ and $h_p$ are from Theorem \ref{T1} and Corollary \ref{C2}.
-Although it is known that under certain moment and correlation assumptions, spectral density estimators are consistent for stationary processes \citep{brockwell_etal1991,anderson1971}, in practice it is nontrivial to obtain quality estimates due to the need to select tuning parameters for the kernel smoothing-based approach.
+Indeed, from Theorem \ref{thm1}, we see that the standard errors appearing in the normal limiting distributions depend on the time series autocovariance at all integer lags.
+To construct confidence intervals using Theorem \ref{thm1}, these standard errors must be estimated.
+One approach, taken in \cite{chen_etal2005,chen2008}, is to estimate using kernel smoothing the spectral density at zero frequency of the transformed time series $g(X_1),g(X_2),\dots$ and $h(X_1),h(X_2),\dots$, where $g$ and $h$ are from Theorem \ref{thm1}.
+Although it is known that under certain moment and correlation assumptions, spectral density estimators are consistent for stationary processes \citep{brockwell_etal1991,anderson1971}, in practice it is nontrivial to obtain robust and precise estimates due to the need to select tuning parameters for the kernel smoothing-based approach.
 As for other approaches, under certain conditions, resampling methods such as the moving block bootstrap \citep{kunsch1989,liu_etal1992} and the subsampling method for time series \citep{politis_etal1999} bypass direct standard error estimation and yield confidence intervals that asymptotically have the correct coverage probability.
-However, these approaches also require user-chosen tuning parameters such as block length in the moving block bootstrap and window width in subsampling.
-We therefore investigate other ways of obtaining pivotal limiting distributions to construct asymptotic confidence intervals, where the quality of the obtained confidence intervals is less sensitive to the choice of tuning parameters and are thus, in some sense, more robust.
+However, these approaches also require user-chosen tuning parameters such as the block length in the moving block bootstrap and the window width in subsampling.
+We introduce an alternative way to construct confidence intervals with asymptotically correct coverage, where the quality of the resulting confidence intervals is less sensitive to the choice of tuning parameters and is therefore more robust.

-We first examine a technique called sectioning from the simulation literature \citep{asmussen_etal2007}, which can be used to construct confidence intervals for risk measures in time series.
-Although the method can be used to construct confidence intervals for general risk measures, in light of our results from Section \ref{S2}, we apply the method to VaR and ES in particular.
-As a general overview of the method, let $Y_1(\cdot), Y_2(\cdot), \dots$ be a sequence of random bounded real-valued functions on $[0,1]$.
-For some user-specified integer $m \ge 2$, suppose we have the joint convergence in distribution
+We first examine a technique called sectioning from the simulation literature \citep{asmussen_etal2007}, which can be used to construct confidence intervals for general estimators.
+The method is as follows.
+Let $Y_1(\cdot), Y_2(\cdot), \dots$ be a sequence of random bounded real-valued functions on $[0,1]$.
+For some user-specified integer $m \ge 2$, suppose we have the joint convergence in distribution: